postcss/autoprefixer/README.md

 ## Browsers

-You can specify browsers for your project (by default, it’s `last 2 versions`):
+You can specify the browsers you want to target in your project (by default, it’s `last 2 versions`):

 ```js
 autoprefixer("last 1 version", "> 1%", "ie 8", "ie 7").compile(css);